JPETTomography/J-PET-time-sync/README.md

 	./analyse1-prepare.sh /path/to/the/data

-	./analyse2-sync.sh 1 /path/to/the/data
+	./analyse2-sync.sh A /path/to/the/data

-The parameter '1' in the last line means that the genetic algorithms will run in one thread.
-One can increase this parameter for parallelizing it if the processor has more than one core.
+First script starts reconstructing hits from RAW data.
+The second script runs analysis for reconstructed hits.
+The parameter 'A' means using first threshold.
+B, C and D mean respectively other thresholds.
+ATTENTION: it's important to use capital letters.
+If one uses more than one letter such as 'AB' it means that average will be taken as signal time.